leondgarse/Atom_notebook/public/2024/10-08_ielts.md

   On the other hand, While international aid is important, it is equally essential for governments to ensure domestic stability.
 If domestic demands are not fulfilled, lending international aid would be unrealistic.
 Moreover, due to the differences in cultures, religions and the modes of governing, global collaboration may suffer obstructions.
 Though this may not always be true, foreign governments may sometimes misunderstand citizens' needs.

   In conclusion, it is the government's duty to maintain the benefit of their own countrymen.
 Furthermore, we should focus our energy on what really matters to achieve a brighter future, which is only possible when governments can work together, especially for the more developed countries.
+## Test 3
+  - **IELTS writing test 3 topic**: Nowadays some consumers are less influenced by advertising than in the past.
+What are the reasons? ls it a positive or negative development?
+  - **Here's my essay, give a score and some advices**:
+    As a widely known fact, advertisements potentially affecting our life in many aspects.
+However, it shows a declining trend comparing with the past.
+In my perspective, it's the consequence of consumers becoming more aware of what they really needs, and requiring higher quality of personal services.
+In the long run, it will drive companies pay more effort in investigating personal demands, and providing better products.
+Thus It's a benefit for consumers while rising new challenges for producers.

+    Advertisements are mostly trying to predict the trend or preference among customers, especially with the development of AI which greatly enhanced the efficiency.
+After years being involved, as they are so widely spread that could be found anywhere, people are now getting used to this strategy.
+As a result, consumers are now becoming more acknowledging of their own requirements, and less influenced by the propaganda.

+    In the positive aspect, companies have to pay more attention to individual desire, as the general advertising may not hit its potential target.
+Moreover, another method could be providing higher quality goods and better services, for keeping people loyalty.
+It's a dual beneficial for both producers and consumers, and bring us a future of blooming market.

+    On the other hand, companies may be forced to spend more in their advertising, resulting we consumers may have to bear a wider and deeper advertising in daily life.
+Those less knowns may soon be pull down to extinct, even if providing satisfying products, whereas companies with more power and resources will be more advantaged.

+    In conclusion despite some hidden disadvantages, it's still worth the pain for chasing a productive market that may satisfying each individuals' requirements.
+  - **Revised Essay**:
+    As a widely known fact, advertisements affect our lives in many ways.
+However, their influence has declined compared to the past.
+In my perspective, this is because consumers are becoming more aware of their needs and demanding higher quality personal services.
+In the long run, it will push companies to invest more in understanding personal demands and providing better products.
+Thus, it benefits consumers while presenting new challenges for producers.

+    Advertisements often aim to predict trends or preferences among customers, especially with the development of AI, which has greatly enhanced efficiency.
+After years of exposure, people have grown accustomed to these strategies.
+As a result, consumers are more aware of their own requirements and less influenced by propaganda.

+    On the positive side, companies must focus more on individual desires, as general advertising may not reach its potential target.
+Providing higher quality goods and better services can maintain customer loyalty.
+This creates a dual benefit for both producers and consumers and promises a future of a thriving market.

+    On the negative side, companies may need to spend more on advertising, which means consumers might face more pervasive advertising in daily life.
+Lesser-known brands may struggle to survive, even if they offer satisfying products, while companies with more resources will have an advantage.

+    In conclusion, despite some hidden disadvantages, pursuing a productive market that satisfies individual requirements is still worth the effort.
+  - **Recommendations**:
+    - Focus on grammar and sentence structure.
+    - Develop ideas with examples and clearer explanations.
+    - Ensure each paragraph directly supports your thesis.
+## Test 4
+Nowadays, more and more people buying and use their own cars.
+Do you think the advantages of this trend for individuals outweigh the disadvantages for the environment?

+Here's my outlining:
+As modern world developing, private cars are becoming more and more popular for citizens.
+At the top of bringing comfort and convenience for individuals, it also rise a debate on whether the influence on environment should be put on secondary importance.
+In my view, our aim towards eco-friendly development should be steadfast, and some methods like the electric vehicle can be a further satisfying both sides.

+Advantages for individuals
+Able to go places at own choice, like rural area where public transportation had not been applied.
+More private spaces, especially for families with children which sometimes not comfortable if choosing public methods.

+Disadvantages for environment
+Fossil energy usage is a challenge, leading to a heavier green-house effect.
+A more convenient public transportation system and green energy usage can lease the influence while keeping development pace.
 ***

 # Task 1